tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Comment

-'General statement, for example: Recomend replacement value from a controlled vocabulary'
+'General statement, for example: Recommend replacement value from a controlled vocabulary'

 ********************